aome510/spotify-player/README.md

 | `SortTrackByDuration`        | sort the track table (if any) by track's duration         | `s d`              |
 | `SortTrackByAddedDate`       | sort the track table (if any) by track's added date       | `s D`              |
 | `ReverseOrder`               | reverse the order of the track table (if any)             | `s r`              |

+To add new shortcuts or modify the default shortcuts, please refer to the [keymaps section](https://github.com/aome510/spotify-player/blob/master/doc/config.md#keymaps) in the configuration documentation.

 ## Mouse support